jlahd/cl-xmlw/README.md

 xml-emitter project (http://www.cliki.net/xml-emitter), but with better support for characters with codes over 255, namespaces, and CDATA.

+**NOTE!** cl-xmlw is quite close to what is provided by [CXML serialization interface](https://common-lisp.net/project/cxml/sax.html#serialization).
+I did not notice this before writing cl-xmlw, which is the reason I did.
+So, feel free to use cl-xmlw, but it is not going to be included in the quicklisp distribution, and I am not planning to maintain it in the future.

+There are a couple of things, though, that cl-xmlw does that CXML cannot do:

+* Emitting the `standalone="yes"` attribute in the XML prologue
+* Combining pretty-printed and "compact" XML in a single document as shown in the third example below.

 ## Basic use

 Without extra options, you get prettily printed XML with standard stuff: